 Amanda joined Natspec in March 2019.
 She previously worked for the University of Cambridge in the Department of Chemistry designing documents and communications, and has experience doing illustration, social media, communications and website management.
 Outside work, she blogs about film and television as well as making illustrations and comics.

 Yola Jacobsen, Natspec Transform Manager

 Yola joined Natspec in July 2019 following three years as an independent consultant to the FE SEND sector and, a tutor for people with learning disabilities at the City Lit Adult Education college.
 At Ambitious about Autism from 2013 -16, she managed the three-year DfE national project on transition from school to college and the development of the Autism Education Trust’s post- 16 staff training programme.
 In her role at NIACE over 14 years, her work focussed on policy, including the 2014 SEND reforms, staff training, project management covering supported employment, apprenticeships, and person-centred working.
 Whilst at NIACE, Yola was seconded to the Department of Health’s Valuing People Support Team as the expert advisor on post-16 education.

 Fil McIntyre, TechAbility Manager and Assistive Technology Lead

 Fil is passionate about the advantages the right technology can give to enhance life, learning and communication.
 He has provided training in assistive technology hardware and software to a wide range of professionals from schools, colleges, universities, charities and healthcare.
 Fil moved to managing TechAbility full time in February 2021 after three years in a split role between TechAbility and Beaumont College in Lancaster.
-At Beaumont College, Fil was the Lead Assistive Technologist where he managed a team which assesses and supports students so they gain maximum advantage from technology.
+At Beaumont College, Fil was the Lead Assistive Technologist where he managed a team which assessed and supported students to gain maximum advantage from technology.
 Prior to Beaumont College, as part of The BRITE Initiative, Fil delivered Assistive Technology training and support to every college in Scotland.
 He has also been part of the training team at Inclusive Technology and developed the first assistive technology post at Seashell Trust specialist school and college.